redjack/rflow/README.md

 * __Message__ - a bit of serialized data that is sent out an output port and received on an input port.
 Due to the serialization, message types and schemas are explicitly defined.
-In a departure from "pure" FBP, RFlow supports sending multiple message types via a single connection.
+In a departure from 'pure' FBP, RFlow supports sending multiple message types via a single connection.

 * __Workflow__ - the common name for the digraph created when the